 Important Dates for the langhead family

 This web page shows only a small excerpt of our langhead research.
-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langhead History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early langhead History in all our PDF Extended History products and printed products wherever possible.

 langhead Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of langhead include Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.

 Early Notables of the langhead family (pre 1700)

 More information is included under the topic Early langhead Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the langhead family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The langhead were among these contributors, for they have been located in early North American records: Robert Langmead, who settled at Pouch Cove in Newfoundland in 1841.
 William Langmayd was registered in Petty Harbour in 1708.
 Richard Langmeed sailed to St. John's, Newfoundland in 1841 and B.E.
 Langmade landed in San Francisco in 1852..